Mining Engineering

 MIN ENG 5912 Mine Power and Drainage (LAB 1.0 and LEC 2.0)

 Engineering principles of mine power distribution and application and mine dewatering.
 Basics of electrical circuits, AC/DC power, transformers, electric meters, power distribution, and power management.
 Hydraulic power systems.
 Compressed air in mines.
 Mine dewatering.
 Controlling water inflow.
 Dewatering wells.
 Water pumping and pumping systems.
-Prerequisite: Mech Eng 2527 and Civ Eng 3330; or Nuc Eng 3221.
+Prerequisite: Physics 2135 and one of the following Civ Eng 3330 or Nuc Eng 3221.

 MIN ENG 5913 Advanced Computer Aided Mine Design (LAB 1.0 and LEC 2.0)